drake7707/Drakarah3DPrinter/README.md

 ## BOM

 I try to keep track of a full bill of materials of the entire printer, so anything I add or remove gets updated in the BOM.
-You can find that ....
+You can find that [here](BOM.xslx)